Pro Bike: Andrea Verona’s TM Racing EN 250 Fi

 Legend has it, back in the 1970s, childhood friends Claudio Flenghi and Francesco Battistelli (“Mr Engine” and “Mr Frame”) set out to create their own dirt bikes based on MX chassis’ and two-stroke go-kart engines.
 Italian manufacturer TM have come a long way since then with world championship race teams competing in EnduroGP, MXGP, MotoGP and Supermoto as well as a first class reputation within karting paddocks.

-The beauty of the Pesaro factory is that early hand-crafted ethos rings true to this day and is what attracts many people to TM’s production enduro bikes.
-Machines that are “designed, engineered and hand built in-house,” and “crafted from passion not a balance sheet”.
+The beauty of the Pesaro factory is that early hand-crafted ethos still rings true to this day with bikes that are “designed, engineered and built in-house,” and “crafted from passion not a balance sheet”.
 TM’s words, not ours.

 How factory is a factory TM?

-“Last year, 2019, the 250 Fi was brand new,” explains Luca Cherubini about the bike which they continued to develop over winter heading into the 2020 season.
+“In 2019, the 250 Fi was brand new,” explains Luca Cherubini about the bike which they continued to develop over winter heading into the 2020 season.
 “We made some improvements but overall the bike is completely standard – frame, engine, suspension, CDI…everything.”
 Some bikes are more standard straight out the factory than others…

 Turning to the bike however, Andrea says the standard bike really suits him as it comes out the factory door.
 “I like it and really only make some small adjustments but nothing major because it is good already.”